Training status gives you an overview of your longer-term training habits to provide you with powerful insight into how your training is really going.

 Many runners are also surprised that their running power is so much higher than their bike power.
 In fact, running power is expected to be higher than bike power because metabolic efficiency is much higher for running (around 40–45%) than for cycling (around 20–25%).
 This means that athletes can convert the same amount of oxygen into more power when running than we can do when cycling.
 Or, thinking in terms of heart rate, we can produce more power for the same heart rate.
 This is primarily because when we run, we benefit from passive recoil of elastic elements such as tendons.
 Simply put, energy is stored when we land and returned as we push off.
 The same is not true for cycling.
 For more information on this, refer to our FAQs.

 If you already own the right Garmin devices, adding power to your run is free.
-All you need is a compatible Garmin watch and 1 of these 3 accessories: HRM-Run, HRM-Tri or the Running Dynamics Pod.
+All you need is a compatible Garmin watch and one of these three accessories: HRM-Run, HRM-Tri or the Running Dynamics Pod.
 Download the Running Power app now to get access to real-time power data.